5.9 Occupational Safety and Health (OSH)

 R2.
 Occupational Safety and Health Program

 Center operators must establish and operate an Occupational Safety and Health program in accordance with the requirements established in this section.
-The center’s program must fully comply with current Occupational Safety and Health Administration (OSHA) standards at 29 CFR 1904, 1910, 1926, and 1960, and with U.S. Department of Labor (DOL) regulations, policies, and procedures.
-It must include, but not be limited by, the following features:
+The center’s program must fully comply with current Occupational Safety and Health Administration (OSHA) standards at 29 CFR Parts 1904 (recordkeeping), 1910 (general industry), 1926 (construction), and 1960 (federal agency programs), where applicable to a particular center, with U.S. Department of Labor (DOL) regulations, policies, and procedures, and, where appropriate, State OSHA standards and regulations (see 5.9 R1 above).
+It must include, but not be limited to, the following features:

 a.
 Appointment of a center Safety Officer who is properly trained in OSHA courses listed in Exhibit 5-4 (Required Staff Training)